 - If approved, you will be granted professional status (RFT or RPF) with full practice rights in BC, conditional on passing the Jurisprudence Exam within 6 months of membership.

-- You must complete the 2 professional development workshops before you write the exam.
+- You must complete 2 online professional development workshops before you write the exam.

-- Should you fail, you may rewrite the exam.
+- Should you fail the exam, you may rewrite.
 For more information, review the Jurisprudence Exam section.

 - Upon passing the exam, you will be a fully registered professional (RFT or RPF) in BC.